Escola Secundária Luso-Chinesa de Luís Gonzaga Gomes: History

-In 1985, in order to continue the education of Sino-Portuguese primary and secondary schools, Former Portuguese Macau Government Education Department organized the first Sino-Portuguese Middle School, This is the predecessor of Escola Secundaria Luso Chinesa de Luis Gonzaga Gomes.
+In 1985, in order to continue the education of Sino-Portuguese primary and secondary schools, the former Portuguese Macau Government Education Department organized the first Sino-Portuguese Middle School; this is the predecessor of Escola Secundaria Luso Chinesa de Luis Gonzaga Gomes.
 At that time, the authorities rented the third floor of one of the teaching buildings of the St. Paul's Jiejie School.
 In the beginning, only four classes in the first grade of junior high school were opened.
-The number of students was 81 and the number of teachers was 12.
+The number of students was 81, and the number of teachers was 12.

+Starting in the 2022–2023 academic year, as part of the government's integration of the different government schools, students from the preschool and primary levels of the Portuguese section of the Escola Primária Luso-Chinesa da Flora were absorbed into the school, and the rest were integrated into the Escola Primária Oficial Luso-Chinesa "Sir Robert Ho Tung.

 Curriculum

 ESLC is a Cantonese-medium school, and the Macau government uses ESLC to test adjustments to the Macau secondary school curriculum.
-While most Macau private schools have English classes as the primary foreign language instruction, ESLC instead has Portuguese as its main foreign language.
-Circa the 1990s/2000s on a weekly basis each student takes six hours of Portuguese classes.
+While most Macau private schools have English classes as the primary foreign language instruction, ESLC instead has Portuguese as its main foreign language every weekq.
+Circa the 1990s/2000s, each student took six hours of Portuguese classes.
 It was the school in which a class on Macau history was introduced.
-In previous eras the school used curriculum and materials from Hong Kong as equivalent Macau-oriented products were not made at that time.
+In previous eras, the school used curriculum and materials from Hong Kong, as equivalent Macau-oriented products were not made at that time.

 Student body

-Circa the 1990s/2000s it had a higher percentage recent immigrants from Mainland China and low income students compared to other Macau schools.
+Circa the 1990s/2000s, it had a higher percentage of recent immigrants from mainland China and low-income students compared to other Macau schools.